Sonnykimee/SQLiteLib/README.md

 **NOTE:** Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
 However, translating the script to Java language should be easy.

 **example_01.trg**

-Below code is written in TriggerReactor script language.
 ```java
 // IMPORT org.bukkit.Bukkit